 Effective as of February 2, 2015, we entered into an employment agreement with Dr. Benaim to serve as our Chief Medical Officer.
 Pursuant to the employment agreement, we agreed to pay Dr. Benaim an initial annual base salary of \$375,000, a signing bonus of \$50,000, and a discretionary annual cash bonus of up to 40% of his base salary, based on a program and criteria established by the Compensation Committee.
-The employment agreement also provided for an initial grant of 120,000 options to purchase shares of our Common Stock.
-In the event Dr. Benaim's employment is terminated by reason of disability or for "cause," as defined in the employment agreement, we will pay Dr. Benaim his base salary owed up to the termination date, including payment for any unused vacation days.
-If we terminate Dr. Benaim's employment without cause or Dr. Benaim terminates his employment with good reason, then Dr. Benaim's stock options will be subject to accelerated vesting to the extent to which they would have vested within the 12 months following termination and we shall pay Dr. Benaim a lump sum equal to his then-current annual base salary, an amount equal to the pro-rata portion of the bonus that he otherwise might have been entitled to, and COBRA premiums for 12 months, if he makes a timely election.
-A resignation by Dr. Benaim is deemed a resignation for "Good Reason" if he provides written notice to the Company of the specific circumstances alleged to constitute Good Reason within 90 days after any one or more of the following events and such Good Reason is not cured within 30 days of our receipt of such notice:
+The employment agreement also provided for an initial grant of 10,000 options to purchase shares of our Common Stock.
+Dr. Benaim resigned from the Company effective March 31, 2019.